embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

 * Plays, can include several roles
 * Playbooks, can consist of several plays

+#### Variables
+Variable files can be specified to each element of the previous two entity groups.
+There's also a special variable file that, unless overriden,  is valid for all hosts at all times.

 ## Setup Steps Evaluation
 ### Executing commands on the target machine